beyondcognition/llm-zoomcamp-2025-notes/01-intro/README.md

 # Module 1: Introduction
+Trying to push a changed readme to github branch.
 In this module, we will learn what LLM and RAG are and implement a simple RAG pipeline to answer questions about the FAQ Documents from our Zoomcamp courses